State warns food banks to prep for 400,000 in need; Feds warn SNAP will "not be issued to New Mexico families" next week, if shutdown persists - New Mexico Political Report

-The state’s top human services officials are organizing food banks and warning legislators that 400,000 of New Mexico’s needy families will be unable to pay for food starting next week following federal warnings that state SNAP funds “are not funded and that they will not be issued to New Mexico families if the shutdown persists.”
+The state’s top human services officials are organizing food banks and warning legislators that 400,000 New Mexico relying on SNAP food aid may be unable to pay for food starting next week following federal warnings that SNAP payments “are not funded and that they will not be issued to New Mexico families if the shutdown persists.”

 Healthcare Authority Secretary Kari Armijo gave that stark warning to lawmakers on the Legislative Finance Committee at their Oct.
 15 meeting.